tgozkan/pdsnd_github/README.md

 washington.csv

 ### Credits
-I used a lot of google searching for this project.
+I used a lot of google searching for this project and Udacity Knowledge section to specific questions.